-Deanna Steblyk, Q.C., was called to the Alberta Bar in 1999 and worked in private practice in the area of civil litigation until February 2008.
+Deanna Steblyk, K.C., was called to the Alberta Bar in 1999 and worked as a civil litigator in private practice until February 2008.
 She then spent nine years as litigation counsel at the Alberta Securities Commission, prosecuting breaches of the Securities Act before the Commission tribunal and the Alberta Provincial Court (Criminal).
 In February 2017, she moved into the position of Senior Special Counsel to the Vice-Chairs of the Commission, where she assists with policy work and adjudication.

 Deanna has always had a strong commitment to public service and governance, and has worked in a wide variety of volunteer capacities through the majority of her legal career.
 She considers it important to give back to the profession and the local community through volunteerism, and values the opportunity to make a contribution.

-Prior to becoming a Bencher, Deanna served on various Law Society committees continuously since 2003, including Credentials and Education, Assurance Fund Adjudications (Finance), Conduct, Finance, and the 100th Anniversary Celebration Steering Committee.
-From this experience and her recent experience as a Bencher, she developed an excellent understanding of how the Law Society works, its priorities, and its future strategic objectives.
+Prior to becoming a Bencher, Deanna served on various Law Society committees continuously since 2004, including Credentials and Education, Assurance Fund Adjudications (Finance), Conduct, Audit and Finance, and the 100th Anniversary Celebration Steering Committee.
+From this experience and her recent experience as a Bencher, she developed an excellent understanding of how the Law Society works, its priorities, and its strategic objectives.
 She is committed to the independence of the bar, access to justice, and encouraging diversity in the profession and its institutions.

 Deanna is an experienced board member and leader and has served in the following capacities in recent years:

-In 2020, Deanna received her Queen’s Counsel designation.
+In 2020, Deanna received her King’s Counsel designation.

 In 2013, she received the Queen Elizabeth II Diamond Jubilee Medal in recognition of her community service, and was a Women in Law Leadership Awards finalist in the category of Leadership in the Community in 2012 and 2013, and in the category of Leadership in the Profession (Broader Roles) in 2019.